- To enable marginal groups or individuals to share what’s happening for them and participate more fully in a workshop or work setting;

 – What’s hard or painful about your identity?

-- What do you want (the mainstream) to know should some people here choose to be an ally of yours.
+– What do you want the mainstream to know should people here choose to be an ally of yours?

-Note: These questions are very carefully phrased.
+These questions are very carefully phrased.
 The first enables the interviewee to find their own center or groundedness.
 The second enables the interviewee to express their power-from-within, discover what they most want to share, listen to themselves share it.
 It also enables the listeners to open their ears and hearts.
-The third supports the listeners to make a choice (no choice; no empowerment!), which is whether or not to become allies.
+The third supports the listeners to make a choice whether or not to become allies.
 It also gives the listeners the information they need.
 The answers to these questions need to be specific to be effective; prompt concreteness.

 5. Thank the interviewees and ask the listeners to turn to each other (in buzz groups, or pairs) and compare notes on what they heard.
 Point out that information sometimes needs digestion, so this is a chance to do that.